 Getting A Visa

 Obtaining a visa for visiting Iran is an easy job.
 Tourists from most countries can even get a visa on arrivals.
 But how to get Iran visa depends on the country you are from.
 There are some differences in the process of obtaining a visa for British, Canadian, and American tourists.
-You can read all about the process in our Iran visa article.
 Also, visitors from these countries cannot go backpacking in Iran on their own.
 Having a tour and a guide is a requirement for American tourists.

 Some people might choose backpacking in Iran because they want to spend the least amount of money on their trip.
 If you want to have cheap travel but you’re not interested in the adventures of backpacking, there are other options.
 For instance, you could use Iran budget tour packages.
 These tour packages are to visit the most famous monuments in different cities of Iran with the lowest cost.